LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

    .. c:member:: sunrealtype ***beta

-      A three-dimensional array containing the time nodes of the inner integrations.
+      A three-dimensional array containing the time nodes of the partition integrations.
       The array has dimensions ``[sequential_methods][stages+1][partitions]``.

    .. c:member:: int sequential_methods